hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 | 14 | On_Time_Reporting_Carrier_On_Time_Performance_(1987_present)_2002_2.csv |

-we better delete these 14 files by:
+Let's delete the 14 files via following commands:

 ```
 # remove the files in 2001 .12 files in total
 rm -f On_Time_Reporting_Carrier_On_Time_Performance_\(1987_present\)_2001*.csv

-# remove the files in 2002_1 and 2002_2 ,2 files in total
+# remove the files in 2002_1 and 2002_2 , 2 files in total
 rm -f On_Time_Reporting_Carrier_On_Time_Performance_\(1987_present\)_2002_1.csv
 rm -f On_Time_Reporting_Carrier_On_Time_Performance_\(1987_present\)_2002_2.csv
 ```